-The legal standard for a conviction in an Ambien DUI case appears in 75 Pa.
+The legal standard for a conviction for Ambien driving due to DUI appears in 75 Pa.
 C.S.A. § 3802 (d)(2).
-To gain a conviction, the district attorney must prove all the following elements beyond a reasonable doubt:
+To get a conviction, the district attorney must prove all the following elements beyond a reasonable doubt:

 Over-the-Counter Medication May Result in a DUI Charge